jordanhenshaw/alva_sorcerer_docs/docs/source/nodes.rst

-Create libraries of hundreds of pages of hyper-customizable controller layouts.
+Instantaneously control dozens or hundreds of parameters without selections
 ====================================================================
 Sorcerer introduces the concept of node-based light design, where the word “selection” is a thing of the past.
 Sorcerer allows a lighting artist, lighting animator, or lighting choreographer to manipulate a lighting rig as if it were a painting or sculpture.
 To change a parameter, just change it.
 There is no need to make a selection first.